Meta-Real/Meta-Real.github.io/docs/intro.md

 It creates a new variable called `name` and stores the result of the `input` function (user's input).
 You can access the stored data by calling the name of the variable.
 3. The `+` operator concatenates three strings and unifies them into one.

 We will study these concepts in more detail in later sections!
-But as for now, you are ready to start learning the MetaReal programming language.
+But as for now, you are ready to start learning the MetaReal programming language. \
 A summary of what you learned:

 * The `print` and the `input` functions
 * The string data type
 * Variable assignment and variable access
-* String concatenation
+* String concatenation via the `+` operator
 * Compiling MetaReal code

-Next, we will write a more complicated program and use one of the most useful MetaReal features: The `mpi` or **MetaReal package installer**.
+Next, we will introduce one of the most useful MetaReal features: The `mpm` or **MetaReal Package Manager**.